 The nuances matter greatly, but fundamentally the insured constitutes the recipients of insurance-based risk transfers, while the policyholder initiates and retains ownership over the actual contracts themselves.

-The post Difference Between Insured And Policyholder appeared first on Insurance BlogX.
+The post Understanding the Difference Between Insured and Policyholder appeared first on Insurance BlogX.

 ]]>